MedSegX/MedSegX-code/README.md

 ### 🚀 Quick Start

-After preparing the model weights and the example dataset, you can easily use the [`quick-start.sh`](scripts/quick-start.sh) script to perform inference with MedSegX.
+After preparing the model weights and example dataset, you can easily use the [`quick-start.sh`](scripts/quick-start.sh) to perform inference with MedSegX.
 For example, if you want to conduct an ID evaluation, you can run the following command:
 ```bash
 python evaluate_internal.py \
     --checkpoint ./playground/SAM \